 Dr Roger Henderson was born in 1960 and raised in Whitehaven, Cumbria.
 He qualified as a doctor from St Bartholomew's Hospital, London in 1985 and as a general practitioner in 1990.

-He decided to enter the media world in 1995, and within 2 years was the medical columnist of the Sunday Times.
-He now writes columns and articles for many national newspapers and magazines and appears regularly on the television, radio and internet.
+He decided to enter the media world in 1995, and within 2 years was the medical columnist for the Sunday Times.
+He now writes for a number of national newspapers and magazines and appears regularly on the television, radio and internet.

 His books include 'Stress Beaters; 100 Proven Ways to Manage Stress', '100 ways to live to 100', 'Over 50 Men's Health Check', ‘Pregnancy for Dummies' and 'Dad's Guide to Pregnancy for Dummies'.

-He is a popular lecturer on a wide range of health-related topics and sits on a number of health advisory boards both in the UK and globally, and has developed a reputation as highly respected chairman and moderator at international health conferences around the world.
-In 2018 he became the UK medical director for Liva Healthcare; winner of Health IT firm of the year at the Health Investor Awards 2018, and also the Healthtech Innovators of the Year for Europe at the GHP Healthcare & Pharmaceutical Awards 2018.
-He is a member of the steering committee of the Primary Care and Community Neurology Society that helps spearhead the development of community neurology services.
+He is a popular lecturer on a wide range of health-related topics, sits on a number of health advisory boards both in the UK and globally, and has developed a reputation as a highly respected chairman and moderator at health conferences around the world.
+He is the UK content creator for Healthwords – one of the world’s first conversational AI tools solely focused on providing healthcare advice and self-care products in the UK.
+He is also a writer and presenter for GP Notebook, and chairs the Pulse 365 online meetings.

-He has been appointed as one of the judges for the national General Practice Awards 2019, to be held in London in November.
+He is a judge for the national 2023 General Practice Awards to be held later this year.